soumallyadev07/StockPilePeer/README.md

 # Please Note:
- ## Provide Valid Company Symbol as a Wrong Symbol can cause the app to crash, I'm still developing the scripts and the app
+ ## I'm still developing the scripts and the app

 ## Cloud Deployment